zzzprojects/docs/entityframework-extensions.net/pages/articles/adding-a-namespace-to-entity-framework-extensions.md

 ## Conclusion

 With this technique, adding a namespace to Entity Framework Extensions becomes straightforward.
-While there are some pros and cons—such as occasionally needing to add the `extern alias` directive—it provides a viable alternative solution for those who prefer or require namespaces.
+While there are some pros and cons—such as occasionally needing to add the `extern alias` directive, it provides a viable alternative solution for those who prefer or require namespaces.

 If you encounter any other scenarios or issues that we should be aware of, please report them to our support team at: info@zzzprojects.com.